acebuddyteam/gargula/README.md

 The best things of life are small cute details, so here is Gargula!

-A minimalist PS1 config for your terminal to help you organize your work
+A minimalist Terminal interface to help you organize your work

 Gargula includes only important data to display, to keep it simple and clean: